Skip to Content

 Key information for suppliers

 We recognise the great contributions that our suppliers make to the success of our company and the value they create for our partners and customers.
-Here you can find key information for all our suppliers.
+Here you can register services and find key information about becoming an Equinor supplier.

 Our e-Sourcing portal